-Some fiction writers write bios for their characters which is certainly okay.
+Some fiction writers write bios for their characters, which is certainly okay.
 However, I don’t do it myself.
-My characters come to life rather quickly, and once that happens they have minds of their own.
-(Which may sound freaky to non writers, but trust me, every fiction writer experiences this.)
+My characters come to life rather quickly.
+Once it happens they have minds of their own, and they will define themselves.
+(It may sound freaky to non writers, but trust me, every fiction writer experiences this.)

-Some authors like to refer back to their treatments as they write, and that’s perfectly okay.
+Some authors like to refer back to their treatments as they write, which again is perfectly okay.
 I prefer to put my treatment aside once I begin my story.
 As your characters come to life you may want to go in a different direction than you originally planned.
 Other ideas may come to you as you delve deeper into your story.
 Again it’s okay.
 We’re creative writers.
 This is how creativity works.

 One of my supporting characters, a young man named, Jeremy, was intended to be a rogue character.
 He would do his dirty deed and quickly exit the story.
 However, Jeremy was also Ian’s, the leading man’s, son.
-And as I got into the story, I quickly realized that Ian would never have a son like that.
+As I got into the story, I quickly realized Ian would never have such an evil son.
 So, Jeremy went from rogue villain to a rival, competing with his father to win Gillian’s affections.
-This made for a completely unexpected twist in the story that resonated with me, and my readers.
+This made for a completely unexpected twist in the story which resonated with me, and my readers.